 The smiley face is one of the most recognizable symbols in the world, in part thanks to its use in Wal-Mart advertising campaigns.
 In 2006, Wal-Mart attempted to trademark the smiley face, despite the fact that the symbol has existed since the 1970s.
 Wal-Mart was so insistent that they owned the smiley face that they once sued an artist for parodying the mark.
 Eventually, the case went to the courts, where it was determined that the smiley face was a part of the public domain.

 A company's brand can be a large part of its total value, and some of the top brands in the world are valued at billions of dollars.

 For instance, Honda, a world-famous car manufacturer, has a brand value of 18.5 billion dollars.
 One of the reasons Honda's brand is so successful is that they are committed to customer satisfaction.
 According to one report, Honda has one of the highest customer retention rates of any automobile manufacturer.

 Amazon is another of the world's most valuable brands, with a brand value of $23.6 billion.
 This company is always looking for ways to increase its brand value, including acquiring Goodreads, a website focused on providing book recommendations.
 By purchasing Goodreads, Amazon was able to make its customers feel like they were a part of a community without worrying about a loss of privacy.

 If you want to learn more about the most famous trademarks, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.